Old Stock Canadian vs Newcomer: A Patriot’s View

 We’re all from the same stock.

-[1] Stephen Augustine, who is Hereditary Chief of the Sigenigtog District Mi’kmawey Mawiomi and Keptin on the Mi’kmaq Grand Council, went on to say, “We have a long tradition of opening our doors and sharing our food and resources to people who are in need.
+[1] Stephen Augustine is Hereditary Chief of the Sigenigtog District Mi’kmawey Mawiomi and Keptin on the Mi’kmaq Grand Council.
+He went on to say, “We have a long tradition of opening our doors and sharing our food and resources to people who are in need.
 We’ve always done that.
 I’m talking about John Cabot, Jacques Cartier, Samuel de Champlain.
-All these people arrived here and the Mi’kmaq opened their arms and welcomed them and said ‘you are our brothers.'”
+All these people arrived here and the Mi’kmaq opened their arms and welcomed them.
+And said ‘you are our brothers.'”

-Ron Tremblay, a member of the Wolastoq Grand Council and Wolastoq First Nation, added to the conversation: “The Wolastoqeyiyik signed Peace and Friendship Treaties in the 17th Century with the first Refugees who sailed from France (becoming the Acadian settlers).
-They were searching for a better place to live and escape the uneasiness that was evolving in their country.”
+Ron Tremblay, a member of the Wolastoq Grand Council and Wolastoq First Nation, added to the conversation: “The Wolastoqeyiyik signed Peace and Friendship Treaties in the 17th Century.
+They were with the first Refugees who sailed from France (becoming the Acadian settlers).
+Who were searching for a better place to live and escape the uneasiness that was evolving in their country.”

-[2] To see more of our family history, go to The Life & Works of Brian Alan Burhoe
+[2] To see more of our family history, go to BURHOE FAMILY HISTORY: the First Burhoe Lived a Long Long Life

 [3] To get a sense of our Mounted Police in Canadian Culture, see THE GREAT PULP FICTION MOUNTIES: From Corporal Cameron to Sergeant Preston